MiladAfsari/ContactManager/README.md

 ## SocialMedia microservice
 This microservice implements CRUD operation using generic Repository and custom repository base on a unit-of-work pattern Using Entity framework core.

-I Use Microsoft SQL Server as database for both microservices. also use [swagger](https://swagger.io/) in each microservice to document my APIs.
+I Use Microsoft SQL Server as database for both microservices, also use [swagger](https://swagger.io/) in each microservice to document my APIs.

 Do not forget to change  ConnectionStrings in the appsettings.json file for each microservice.